1. Who we are

 We understand how important your privacy is to you and ensure any personal data you provide us with is treated with respect, is properly protected and handled in accordance with UK data protection rules and the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).

-This website is owned and operated by Mindflow Marketing Limited, a company registered in England and Wales (company number 09829835) with its registered office at Atrium Court, The Ring, Bracknell, RG12 1BW.
+This website is owned and operated by Mindflow Marketing Limited, a company registered in England and Wales (company number 09829835) with its registered office at Manchester Business Park, 3000 Aviator Way, Manchester, M22 5TG.
 Mindflow Marketing Limited is authorised and registered by the Financial Conduct Authority and is entered on the Financial Conduct Authority Register (registration number 770925).
 Mindflow Marketing Limited is also licenced by the Information Commissioners Office, (registration number ZA232696).

 Mindflow Marketing Limited is an appointed representative under Maintain Marketing Limited (company number 09829835) with its registered office at Bayside Business Centre, Sovereign Business Park, Willis Way, Poole, Dorset, BH15 3TB.
 Maintain Marketing Limited is authorised and registered by the Financial Conduct Authority and is entered on the Financial Conduct Authority Register (registration number 727520).
 Maintain Marketing Limited is licenced by the Information Commissioner's Office (registration number ZA202297).